District Memorial Hospital: History

-District Memorial Hospital (DMH) was opened in 1956 as a 30-bed hospital.
+District Memorial Hospital (DMH), officially the District Memorial Hospital of Southwestern North Carolina Incorporated, was incorporated in 1954, with Percy B. Ferebee as the first chairman.
+Ferebee also served as mayor of the town of Andrews.
+DMH was opened in 1956 as a 30-bed hospital.
 The "District" part of the name comes from the hospital district of the Valleytown Township, Clay County, and Graham County.
 The "Memorial" part of the name comes from the memorial plaque in the hospital that honored those serving in World War I, World War II, and the Korean War.

 The first mention of building a new hospital in Andrews was the headline of the May 20, 1954, edition of the Cherokee Scout.
 Federal funds covered 44% of the costs and state funds covered 36.4%.
 At the time the article was published, the hospital still needed to cover 21.4% of the costs, plus the purchase of a six-acre site.
 The original total costs of the hospital were $345,000 but those costs ended up around $375,000.
 District residents raised more than $100,000 for the hospital's construction.
 The Hill–Burton Act also helped cover costs.
 The decision to have the site in Andrews was made due to its central location in the three-section district, 6-inch water line, and an adequate sewage system.
 A board of trustees were made up of the citizens of the three sections.
-The first hospital chairman was Percy B. Ferebee.